-Twenty men of the Civilian Conservation Corps (C.C.C.) cut and cleared the area and on the northeast to southwest and about 1500’ long X 200’ wide.
-The construction was completed June 7, 1934 and was dedicated on August 24 and 25 of 1934.
-The Forest Service used the airport to base planes to fly forest fire patrols.
-At a later date a cross runway was constructed.
+Twenty men of the Civilian Conservation Corps (C.C.C.) cut and cleared the northeast to southwest direction which is about 1500’ long X 200’ wide.
+The construction was completed June 7, 1934, and was dedicated on August 24 and 25 of 1934.
+The Forest Service used the airport to base planes to fly forest fire patrols and later a cross runway was constructed.

 With the airport renovations came the building of hangars on the Old Cross Runway.
-The official ribbon cutting and open house took place on a Sunday morning August 27, 1978.
+The official ribbon cutting, and open house took place on a Sunday morning August 27, 1978.
 Since the ribbon cutting there have been many upgrades including runway lights, navigational aids, non-directional beacon, T-hangars, and in 1990 a maintenance Hangar was installed.

-Between 2001 and 2002 the Rangeley Airport was renamed, the name changed to Stephen A. Bean Municipal Airport to honor Mr. Bean and his untimely death.
+Between 2001 and 2002 the Rangeley Airport was renamed, and the name changed to Stephen A. Bean Municipal Airport to honor Mr. Bean and his untimely death.
 Stephen Bean and his wife Joann Bean had operated Mountain Air Services (originally Steve’s Air Service), from 1971 until his death in December of 2000.
-This was the longest operating Air Charter Service in the history of Rangeley Airport.
+This was the longest operating Air Charter Service in the history of the Airport.

 Residents voted 265-88 to move forward on the proposal to add 1,100 feet to the runway.
 690 feet were added to the north end of the airport and 410 feet were added to the south.
-The current runway is 4,301 feet long and can support small jet aircraft.
+The current runway is 4,301 feet long and can support a small jet aircraft.

 The Stephen A. Bean Municipal Airport continues to grow to this day.
 There have been more hangars erected and a snow removal building constructed.
 We continue to welcome new growth to this historic airport.